 October was a massive month in book publishing and I was fortunate enough to read some amazing new releases (The Goldfinch, We Are Water, The Signature of All Things).
 With my focus on works of such depth and intensity some of the novels that did not move me to the same degree got ignored.
 Here then are three books I read with varying degrees of enjoyment.

-New Money by Lorraine Zago Rosenthal
+Lorraine Zago Rosenthal

 Published by Thomas Dunne Books

 New Money is a newcomer to the chick lit genre from author Lorraine Zago Rosenthal.
 Savannah Morgan has been raised by her single mother to be hard working and independent but life as a library aide is not her dream job.
 She wants to be a writer.
 When the mystery of her father’s identity is revealed by a lawyer’s phone call informing her of his death and his billion dollar media empire, all of which has been left to her, she is stunned.
 The best part?
 The will stipulates she must move to New York and work at his news corporation with her half-siblings.
 Hello Manhattan, goodbye Dixie.
 Savannah arrives to her new life, excited and apprehensive, as her half-siblings know as little about her as she does them.
 She quickly learns that they have only one goal: getting her out of the will and they’ll use their expensive educations and deep pockets to do so.

 New Money is fun reading with all the obligatory chick lit ingredients: lavish lifestyles, bottomless bank accounts, frenemies, cute guys, nightlife.
 The one difference is that Savannah is an uncomplicated and straightforward protagonist.
 While intrigue and bitchery swirl around her she remains polite and honest without being prissy.
 In this day and age, it may sound cheesy but it reads as refreshing.
 It is unusual enough that I’m looking forward to what Savannah does next.Charles Belfoure